dchorazkiewicz/Math-2024-25-Winter/Test_notebooks/future.md

    - $\displaystyle \lim_{n \to \infty} \frac{(2n+3)^3}{n^3-1}$

-2. Prove using squeze theorem:
+2. Prove using the squeeze theorem:
    - $\displaystyle\lim_{n \to \infty} \frac{\sin(n)}{n}$

-3. Find limit of the sequence:
+4. Find the limit of the sequence:
    - $a_n = (1+\frac{1}{n})^n$

 ## Limits of Real Functions